dominik-widmann/wiringPi-mock/README.md

 ![CI](https://github.com/iwishiwasaneagle/wiringPi-mock/workflows/CI/badge.svg)
 ![Docs](https://github.com/iwishiwasaneagle/wiringPi-mock/workflows/Docs/badge.svg)

- > Continuation of [dotsha747/WiringPi-Sim](https://github.com/dotsha747/WiringPi-Sim) due to inactivity.
-I needed a few more wiringPi functions, such as `wiringPiISR`, and as such decided to revamp this repo.
+ > Continuation of [iwishiwasaneagle/wiringPi-mock](https://github.com/iwishiwasaneagle/wiringPi-mock) with added i2c functionalities.

 WiringPi is an excellent library for accessing GPIO and other hardware on the Raspberry Pi, written by Gordon Henderson (http://wiringpi.com).
 When using it